LLaVA-VL/LLaVA-Plus-Codebase/README.md

 please check out [`Finetune_Custom_Data.md`](https://github.com/haotian-liu/LLaVA/blob/main/docs/Finetune_Custom_Data.md)。
 </details>
 <details>
-<summary>Some examplanations of options:</summary>
+<summary>Some explainations of options:</summary>

-- `--data_path path/to/llava-150k-tool-aug.json,path/to/llava-plus-v1-117k-tool-merge.json`: You may pass multiple data files with `,` seperated.
+- `--data_path path/to/llava-150k-tool-aug.json,path/to/llava-plus-v1-117k-tool-merge.json`: You may pass multiple data files with `,` separated.
-- `--image_folder /path/to/coco/train2017/,/path/to/hiertext/train,/path/to/infoseek/infoseek_images,/path/to/instruct-pix2pix/clip-filtered-dataset,/path/to/goldg/vg_mdetr/images`: You may pass multiple image folders with `,` seperated.
+- `--image_folder /path/to/coco/train2017/,/path/to/hiertext/train,/path/to/infoseek/infoseek_images,/path/to/instruct-pix2pix/clip-filtered-dataset,/path/to/goldg/vg_mdetr/images`: You may pass multiple image folders with `,` separated.
 Note that it may cause problems if multiple folders have images with the same name.
 - `--mm_projector_type mlp2x_gelu`: the two-layer MLP vision-language connector.
 - `--vision_tower openai/clip-vit-large-patch14-336`: CLIP ViT-L/14 336px.
 - `--image_aspect_ratio pad`: this pads the non-square images to square, instead of cropping them; it slightly reduces hallucination.